 TDM+C starts when the coordinator receives a temporal aggregate request from a client.
-Each worker node is then instructed to build a local aggregation tree based on its data partition with the knowledge of the number of worker nodes, p, participating in the query.
+Each worker node is instructed to build a local aggregation tree using its data partition knowing the number of worker nodes, p, participating in the query.